-Welcome to another Wacky Wednesday project, funtastic gifts for Christmas.
+Welcome to another Wacky Workshops project, funtastic gifts for Christmas.

 These little gifts come straight from the heart but do not require special skills and expensive materials.
 In fact, they are funtastic.